dphilipson/transducist/README.md

 ```

 However, the standalone function version of this example adds a mere 1.64 kB to
-bundle size if those are the only functions in use, compared to the chained
+bundle size (pre-gzip), compared to the chained version which adds 11.1 kB (as
-version which adds 11.1 kB (as of version 1.0.0, minified but not gzipped).
+of version 1.0.0).
+Note that after gzipping, the fluent version is below 4kB as
-After gzipping, both versions are below 4kB.
+well.

 For details, [see the tree shaking
 API](https://github.com/dphilipson/transducist/blob/master/docs/api.md#tree-shakeable-api)